gufin/gufin/README.md

 # 👋 Hi, I’m Ivan

 - 🏬 I'm an engineer at Proinsoft.
 We are developing accounting systems.
-- 🌱 I’m currently learning async programming on python
+- 🌱 I am currently studying artificial intelligence tools and the implementation of LLM technologies.
 - 🐱 I love pet-projects.
 They help me grow professionally all my life.
 - 📫 You can reach me by email gufinhaly@gmail.com or Telegram @Ivan_Dro